 I don’t plan on eating all the gluten-free products, which are full of starches, and carbs, which makes issues worse.
 If I eat carbs they will have to be what I call non man-made ones such as yams, squashes, fruit, etc.

-Do you really want your hands to hurt, your fingers to look like you are 80 soon and your stomach to be unhappy?
+Do you really want your hands to hurt, your fingers to look like you are 80 soon?

 This is just a case study in myself but since I blog from my experience I thought I would share it with all of you.
 I have to wonder if the GMO’s (genetically modified organisms) are in our grains, since I do not feel the same extent of side effects with eating gluten in Europe.
 However, we may not know the full ramification of GMO’s in our lifetime.